CLRX/CLRX-mirror/README.md

 clrxdisasm [options] [file ...]
 ```

-and clrxdisasm will print disassembled code to standard output.
+and clrxdisasm will print a disassembled code to standard output.

 Useful options for clrxdisasm: